Medical Billing, Coding & Reimbursement

-The AHDPG Medical Billing and Reimbursement training program introduces the student to health insurance and reimbursement.
+The AHDPG Medical Billing, Coding & Reimbursement training program introduces the student to health insurance and reimbursement.
 In this course the student will become familiar with common medical billing practices, the health insurance industry, legal and regulatory issues and differences in reimbursement methodologies.
 The student will learn principles of medical billing related to proper claim form preparation, submission and payment processing, and the follow up process.

 This course is recommended for anyone who is preparing for a career in a medical billing department at a hospital, physician’s office, clinic or similar positions.

 The program provides the basic knowledge needed to become competent, certified and employable.

 This course covers the following key areas and topics:

 - Describe the variety of career possibilities and areas of specialization open to those trained as insurance billing specialists.

 - Distinguish between the major classes of health insurance contracts.